Lust is Not Love

 Difference Between Lust and Love

-As you can see from these examples, there is no comparison of material love or lust and the divine love of Shri Radha and Her associates.
+Based on these examples, it's clear there is no comparison between material lust (kaam) and the divine love of Shri Radha and Her associates.

 सर्वथा ध्वसरहितं सत्यपि ध्वसं कारणे ।